dmici/NeuTomPy-toolbox/docs/source/examples.rst

   examples/compare

 A sample dataset for testing purpose can be found `here  <https://mega.nz/#F!k0g32QiC!zbGZMuTES4WOzrxJEfPaSA>`_ .
-The dataset includes neutron radiographs of a phantom sample acquired at the IMAT beamline, ISIS neutron spallation source, UK.
+This dataset includes neutron radiographs of a phantom sample acquired at the IMAT beamline, ISIS neutron spallation source, UK.